Site Menu

 One of the most intriguing stories one might encounter within the Popol Vuh is that concerning an encounter between a character called Zipacna, and 400 boys.
 A classic example of a story which on the face of it seems like a children's story, but that in fact deals with advanced astronomical concepts and calendar systems.

 Now to briefly summarise this story.
 It begins by Zipacna encountering 400 boys who are attempting to drag a great tree as a lintel for their hut.
 They are having difficulty with this, and so Zipacna agrees to drag it for them to where they need it.
+After doing so, the 400 boys talk amongst themselves and take a dislike to Zipacna, because he is able to achieve such a great feat all on his own.
+And so, they conspire to kill him.

 They ask him to dig a hole in the ground for them, with the intent of ramming a log down the hole to crush him when he has dug down deep enough.
 Zipacna agrees to dig the hole, but whilst he's going down ever deeper and throwing the Earth out, he realises that they are going to kill him, and so he plays for time.
-They keep asking him when he's finished, but he keeps on shouting up saying he is still digging.
-But he is not digging the main shaft downwards however, but a secret side tunnel as will save his life at the critical moment.

 Now when this is dug out, he gets inside and then calls up to the boys that he's finished.
 At that moment they ram the log right down the shaft.
 Confident they have killed him, they retire to their hut.
 However, Zipacna is in fact safe in his side tunnel.
 After three days pass, he digs his way out, and whilst the boys are inside their hut drunk, he brings it down on top of them, and kills them all.